arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure API Management

 The `Arcus.Scripting.ApiManagement` PowerShell module already has a lot of functionality and is even the most populated module in this first version.
-Included in this version the functionality goes from creating to importing to removing resources on an API Management instance:
+The functionality included in this version ranges from creating or importing to removing resources on an Azure API Management instance:

 * [Creating a new API operation in the Azure API Management instance](https://scripting.arcus-azure.net/features/powershell/azure-api-management#creating-a-new-api-operation-in-the-azure-api-management-instance)
 * [Importing a policy to a product in the Azure API Management instance](https://scripting.arcus-azure.net/features/powershell/azure-api-management#importing-a-policy-to-a-product-in-the-azure-api-management-instance)